Reuf Bajrović: Biography

 Bajrović escaped with his family from Sarajevo on 11 April 1992, in the early stages of the Bosnian war.
 Mr. Bajrovic lived two and a half years in Turkey as a refugee, before leaving to the USA in 1994.
 He attended Seneca High School and the University of Louisville in Louisville, Kentucky.
 He also completed an MA in European Integration at the University of Bologna in 2002.
+Bajrovic hold a Doctor of Philosophy from the University of Buckingham.

 Bajrović's father, Remzija stayed in Sarajevo from 1992 to 1994 working in the University of Sarajevo hospital as a renowned medical professional (orthopaedist).
 He was remembered as one of the many "Heroes in white" deserving gratitude of from the clinic and colleagues he was working with, as well as many citizens of Sarajevo.